January 21, 2013 — The Real News Network

 Thanks for joining us, Glen.

-GLEN class=’StrictlyAutoTagBold’>FORD, EXECUTIVE EDITOR, BLACKAGENDAREPORT.COM: Thanks for having me, Paul.
+GLEN <strong class=’StrictlyAutoTagBold’>FORD, EXECUTIVE EDITOR, BLACKAGENDAREPORT.COM: Thanks for having me, Paul.

 JAY: So what do you make of what’s been done with the memory of Martin Luther King, but particularly the role of the black elite in this?